Optimizely and SEO

 Describes search engine optimization in Optimizely.

-SEO (Search Engine Optimization) is more than just getting your website to rank high in search engines such as Google or Bing.
-It is the art of understanding your website visitors and optimizing your site to the needs of those visitors, and that includes things like site speed, image optimization, and well-structured navigation.
-If you succeed with that, your website will automatically be ranked higher on search engines such as Google.
+SEO (Search Engine Optimization) is more than just ranking your website high in search engines such as Google or Bing.
+It is the art of understanding your website visitors and optimizing your site to the needs of those visitors, including things like site speed, image optimization, and well-structured navigation.
+If you succeed, your website will automatically rank higher on search engines such as Google.

-SEO is an enormous area, employing lots of people, and the details of it are not in the scope of this developer guide.
+SEO is an enormous area that employs many people, and its details are not in the scope of this developer guide.
 However, this topic contains a checklist with the most important things you, as a developer, can do in Optimizely to improve your site's attractiveness and ranking in search engines.
-For SEO tips oriented towards the editors, see the Optimizely User Guide.
+For SEO tips oriented toward the editors, see the Optimizely User Guide.

 Customize your templates

-One of the most important site optimization tasks for developers is to set up the site templates so that they allow the editors to configure SEO meta data, such as title, keywords, page descriptions etc, consistently on pages.
-This is an example from the Alloy sample site, where all SEO-related properties have been gathered on an SEO tab:
+One of the developers' most important site optimization tasks is setting up the site templates to let the editors consistently configure SEO metadata on pages, such as titles, keywords, and page descriptions.
+This is an example from the Alloy sample site, where SEO-related properties are gathered on an SEO tab:

 Metadata